sheryew/tp/docs/UserGuide.md

    - `view_leave 1 m/2` : Displays employees who have taken leaves in the Feb.

-   - `reset_leaves` : Sets months in which employees have taken leaves back to zero.
+   - `reset_leaves` : Resets all employees to have no recorded leaves.

    - `birthday m/3` : Displays employees who are born in Mar.